 According to the ABS definition of homelessness, there are six homeless operational groups (rates are provided in table 19A.2).
-The proportion of the homeless population in each group varies.
-In 2016, people living in supported accommodation provided by specialist homelessness service providers comprised approximately 18.3 per cent of the homeless population.
-The majority of homeless people were 'persons living in severely crowded dwellings' (43.8 per cent) (see sub-section 19.4 for what constitutes 'severely crowded').
-Similar proportions of homeless people were staying temporarily in other households (15.3 per cent) and in boarding houses (15.1 per cent).
-Only 7.0 per cent of homeless people were in improvised dwellings, tents or sleepers out and 0.6 per cent were in other temporary lodgings on Census night 2016 (table 19A.2).
+The proportion of the homeless population in each group varies (ABS 2023) - in 2021, the majority of homeless people were 'persons living in severely crowded dwellings' (39.1%) (refer to sub-section 19.4 for what constitutes 'severely crowded').
+Similar proportions of people experiencing homelessness were living in supported accommodation provided by specialist homelessness service providers (19.8%) and in boarding houses (18.1%).
+People staying temporarily in other households comprised 13.5% of homeless people.
+Only 6.2% of homeless people were in improvised dwellings, tents or sleepers out and 3.2% were in other temporary lodgings on Census night 2021 (table 19A.2).